In June 1978, the National Highway Traffic Safety

 Golf Cart Equipment Requirements

-If you drive your golf cart on the road it must be equipped with:
+If you drive your golf cart on the road it must be equipped

 • At least one headlamp, tail lamp, and stop lamp